exercism/x86-64-assembly/concepts/stack/about.md

 ## Callee-Saved and Caller-Saved Registers

-In a previous lesson, it was informed that some registers must be preserved across function calls: `rbp`, `rsp`, `rbx`, `r12`, `r13`, `r14` and `r15`.
+There are some registers that must be preserved across function calls: `rbp`, `rbx`, `r12`, `r13`, `r14` and `r15`.
-In general, the calling function expects to be able to use those registers without modification by any called function.
+In general, the calling function expects to be able to use those registers without them being changed by a called function.

-So, the called function must save the values in those registers before using them, so as to restore the original values before the end of the function.
+So, the called function must save the values in those registers before using them, so as to restore the original values before returning.
 This is why they are called **callee-saved registers**.

+Apart from these registers, `rsp` must also be preserved.

 The other registers are directly available for use by the called function.